 A day in Reception

 Our day starts at 8:45 with the children coming in and having a go with settling activities such as letter formation, name writing, fine motor activities etc. After the register we have a short Phonics session and then we continue with our “Talk for Writing” English lesson, in which the children practice core skills such as storytelling, reading and writing.
-Our free flow enables the children continue their learning independently or with adult support.
+Our continuous provision enables the children to continue their learning independently or with adult support.
 Our next session is led by our pupils and their knowledge and interests, mainly focusing on Understanding of the World and Personal and Social Development.
 At Chandlers Field Primary School we particularly enjoy carrying out experiments and predicting what the outcome will be.
 The children are encouraged to share their ideas while we introduce new vocabulary.

 Most of our children opt to have hot dinners which they are excited to choose for themselves.
 Over the course of the year the children move from spending their lunchtime play in Reception’s outdoor space to joining the rest of the school in the main playground.

 Our afternoon session starts with an interactive Maths carpet session .
 The children carry out independent activities based on their learning and also have the opportunity to read with an adult.
 In Reception we recognise the importance of reading and we like to end our day with a story.